tbeerio/data_trading/README.md

 This repository represents Tim's work for CF's Crypto Trading Data Science Assessment.

+The repository contains the following scripts:

+1. Main.ipynb:              The entire assessment has been performed in this Jupyter Notebook.

 The repository contains the following folders:

 1. Matteos Datasets:        This folder contains the original datasets Matteo sent me via email.